 - Go to 3D Settings > Manage 3D settings > Program Settings

 - Select your game from the dropdown menu 1.
-Select a program to customize - if your game is not listed, press on Add and take a look at the new list.
-If it's still not there, press on Browse and find the game's executable file (e.g. for Steam is usually under C:/Program Files (x86)/Steam/steamapps/common/name of the game/name of the game.exe) and then select it and click on Open
+Select a program to customize - if your game is not listed, press Add and look at the new list.
+If it's still not there, press on Browse and find the game's executable file (e.g., for Steam is usually under C:/Program Files (x86)/Steam/steamapps/common/name of the game/name of the game.exe) and then select it and click on Open

 - From the 2.
 Specify the settings for this program menu, select Preferred graphics processor for this program, and change to High-performance NVIDIA processor